os-js/manual.os-js.org/src/v3/tutorial/theme/README.md

 > Please note that if you're making a copy of the standard theme, all the scripts and dependencies must remain intact from the original `package.json` file.

-> You can use the standard theme(s) as your base and customize it to your linking, just like `@osjs/standard-dark-theme`
+> See `@osjs/standard-dark-theme` for an example of how to extend the standard theme.

 ## Metadata